Putin offers condolences to mothers of soldiers killed in Ukraine, says Russia 'will achieve' its goals

 Disclaimer: A number of claims and counterclaims are being made on the Ukraine-Russia conflict on the ground and online.
 While WION takes utmost care to accurately report this developing news story, we cannot independently verify the authenticity of all statements, photos and videos.

-President Vladimir Putin on Friday (November 25) spoke to a group of mothers of Russian soldiers, who were sent to fight in Ukraine.
+President Vladimir Putin on Friday (November 25) spoke to a group of mothers of Russian soldiers, who were sent to fight in Ukraine, and died.
+He also offered condolences to one of the women, stating that her son did not die "in vain".
 Putin told the mothers that Moscow will achieve its goals.
-He also offered condolences to one of the women, stating that her son did not die "in vain".

 During a televised meeting at his residence near Moscow, Putin said, "We must achieve our goals and we will achieve them in the end."